iosdevted/ios-project/README.md

 # 👨‍💻 iOS Projects

-Professionally taught iOS Engineer with 1-year experience.
+Professionally taught iOS Engineer.
 I have done multiple iOS applications ranging from social apps to simple views.
 I have been very enthusiastic and passionate about my field and exploring more and more knowledge in it.

 ## **Table of contents**